-George Leibowitz has been Treasurer of Petro since April 1997.
+George Leibowitz has been Treasurer of Star Gas LLC since March 1999 and Treasurer of Petro since April 1997.
 From November 1992 to March 1997, he was Senior Vice President--Finance and Corporate Development of Petro.
 From 1985 to 1992, Mr. Leibowitz was the Chief Financial Officer of Slomin's Inc., a retail heating oil dealer.
 From 1984 to 1985, Mr. Leibowitz was the President of Lawrence Energy Corp., a consulting and oil trading company.
 From 1971 to 1984, Mr. Leibowitz was Vice President--Finance and Treasurer of Meenan Oil Co., Inc. Mr. Leibowitz is a certified public accountant.

-Richard F. Ambury has been Vice President of Finance of Star Gas Corporation since February 1996.
+Richard F. Ambury has been Vice President of Star Gas LLC since March 1999 and Vice President of Finance of Star Gas Propane since March 1999 and of Star Gas Corporation since February 1996.
 Prior to joining Star Gas Corporation, he was employed by Petro from 1983 through 1996 where he served in various accounting/finance capacities.
 Prior to joining Petro, Mr. Ambury was employed by a predecessor firm of KPMG Peat Marwick LLP.
 Mr. Ambury has been a certified public accountant since 1981.

-James J. Bottiglieri has been Controller of Petro since 1994.
+James J. Bottiglieri has been Vice President of Star Gas LLC since March 1999 and Controller of Petro since 1994.
 He was Assistant Controller of Petro from 1985 to 1994 and was elected Vice President in December 1992.
 From 1978 to 1984, Mr. Bottiglieri was employed by a predecessor firm of KPMG Peat Marwick LLP, a public accounting firm.
 Mr. Bottiglieri has been a certified public accountant since 1980.

-Audrey L. Sevin has been a director of Star Gas Corporation since December 1993 and the Secretary of Star Gas Corporation since June 1994.
+Audrey L. Sevin has been a director of Star Gas LLC since March 1999 and a director of Star Gas Corporation since December 1993.
+Mrs. Sevin has been the Secretary of Star Gas LLC and Star Gas Propane since March 1999 and the Secretary of Star Gas Corporation since June 1994.
 Mrs. Sevin has been a director and Secretary of Petro since its organization in October 1983.
 Mrs. Sevin was a director, executive officer and principal shareholder of A. W. Fuel Co., Inc. from 1952 until its purchase by Petro Inc. in May 1981.

-Thomas J. Edelman has been a director of Star Gas Corporation since October 1995.
+Thomas J. Edelman has been a director of Star Gas LLC since March 1999 and a director of Star Gas Corporation since October 1995.
 He also served in that capacity from December 1993 through June 1995.
 Mr. Edelman has been a director of Petro since its organization in October 1983.
 Mr. Edelman has been the Chairman and Chief Executive Office of Patina Oil & Gas Corporation since its formation in 1996.
 Mr. Edelman also serves as Chairman of Range Resources Corporation (formerly Lomak Petroleum, Inc.).
 He co-founded Snyder Oil Corporation and was its President and a director from 1981 through early 1997.
 Prior to 1981, he was a Vice President of The First Boston Corporation.
 From 1975 through 1980, Mr. Edelman was with Lehman Brothers Kuhn Loeb Incorporated.
 Mr. Edelman also serves as a director of Paradise Music & Entertainment, Inc., and as a Trustee of The Hotchkiss School.